forestgrape/coronavirus/natural_habitat.md

 * analyzing of 248 fecal samples from wild European hedgehogs for CoVs
 * investigate tissue probes of 27 hedgehogs that died in animals shelters
 #### Results

+* ##### Fecal samples:
-* 146 of the 248 fecal samples (59%) were positive for a MERS-like coronavirus, named EriCoV
+    146 of the 248 fecal samples (59%) were positive for a MERS-like coronavirus, named EriCoV
+* ##### Tissue samples:
-* 12 of the 27 dead hedgehogs had viral loaded tissue probes:
+    12 of the 27 dead hedgehogs had viral loaded tissue probes:
     - all 12 had a high viral load in the gut
     - RNA in other tissues was 10 fold lower but still at about 10^5/ml if observed, but not all animals had viruses in all tissues
-* 6 of the 12 MERS RNA positive and 7 of the 14 MERS RNA negative hedgehogs had MERS anitbodies (active against MERS-CoV infected Vero cells)
+    - 6 of the 12 MERS RNA positive and 7 of the 14 MERS RNA negative hedgehogs had MERS antibodies (by staining of MERS-CoV infected Vero cells)
+        > Somewhat intriguing that about 50% of RNA positive animals had no detectable antibodies and moreover antibody positivity seems to be independent of RNA positivity.

 ### summary ye,jin
-**Zoonotic origins of human coronaviruses** - Zi-Wei Ye, Dong-Yan Jin et al, Hong Kong 2020 The seven human coronaviruses are reviewed and compared with a focus on:
+**Zoonotic origins of human coronaviruses** - Zi-Wei Ye, Dong-Yan Jin et al, Hong Kong 2020
+#### Review
+The seven human coronaviruses are reviewed and compared with a focus on:
 * their discovery, the zoonotic origins and interspecies transmissions.
 * clinical features of infections and transmission routes
 * evolution including recombination events

-Statements referred in the section Backtracing Sars-Cov-2:
+#### Extracts
 - "many patients with MERS develop acute renal failure"
 - "civets from the wild or farms without exposure to the live animal markets were largely negative for SARS-CoV"
 - "Live MERS-CoV identical to the virus found in humans was isolated from the nasal swabs of dromedary camels, further indicating that camels serve as the bona fide reservoir host of MERS-CoV [56].
 It is also noteworthy that generally mild symptoms but massive virus shedding were observed in camels experimentally infected with MERS-CoV [57].
 Notably, infected camels shed viruses not only through respiratory route but also through fecal-oral"